 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-I grew up in India, where growing up I had never seen a can of chickpeas.
+I grew up in India, where growing up, I had never seen a can of chickpeas.
 I know, surprising…right?
-But in India, everyone just uses their pressure cooker (stovetop) to cook chickpeas from dried ones.
-They are cheaper and healthier.
+But in India, everyone uses their beloved stovetop pressure cooker to cook chickpeas from dried ones.
+They are cheaper and better for you.

 Then I came to Chicago for work and realized the abundance of canned products.
 At first, it seemed exciting that I could use a can of chickpeas and not have to wait to boil them.